yp2800/my-mac-os/README.md

 #### [Google Chrome Canary](https://www.google.com/chrome/canary/)

-- I sometimes use it for websites that work best on chrome.
-Plus it has variety of [useful extensions](https://github.com/learn-anything/chrome-extensions#readme).
+- I use it to develop websites with Dev Tools and [Pesticide](http://pesticide.io) extension.
+Chrome has lots of other [useful extensions](https://github.com/learn-anything/chrome-extensions#readme).

 ## Command Line Apps